 June 11-13, 2020, at the Ottawa Marriott Hotel.
 The CHPCA’s Learning Institute brings together health care professionals from across the country for an intense learning weekend.
 The program is directed towards intermediate and advance learning levels and is facilitated by the best faculty in Canada along with recognized international leaders to make up a most sophisticated caliber of educators and mentors.
 The weekend will include intensive workshops that will be attended by doctors, nurses, pharmacists, researchers, spiritual care advisers and social workers.
 Register here.

-October 2-5, 2018Montreal, Quebec.
-Register today for this unique opportunity to meet, share experiences and exchange ideas with colleagues from 60 countries, representing all disciplines.
-In-depth workshops and seminars covering all aspects of end-of-life care, from the most current scientific developments in pain and symptom control to the large existential questions, to hands-on experiential sessions addressing practical issues faced everyday.
-To review the program click here.
-To register click here.
+Oct.
+13-16, 2020 Palais des Congrès, Montréal.
+This event offers a unique opportunity to meet, share experiences and exchange ideas with colleagues from 60 countries, representing all disciplines.
+In-depth workshops and seminars covering all aspects of end-of-life care, from the most current scientific developments in pain and symptom control to the large existential questions, to hands-on experimental sessions addressing practical issues faced every day.
+To learn more or register click here.

 June 18-19, 2020 at the Residence Inn by Marriott Kingston Water's Edge.
 Nurse Practitioners are invited to attend a 2-day educational program on the practical management of common palliative care problems.
 At the end of the program, learners will be able to identify and integrate into their practice practical management strategies for common palliative care problems, regardless of their practice setting.
 To learn more or to register click here.

 April 18 - 20, 2020 at the Toronto Rehabilitation Institute.
 This workshop is designed for healthcare providers working in oncology or palliative care settings.
 The workshop will begin by introducing CALM concepts and move into more advanced material with an emphasis on skill development.
 For more information click here.